gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal Formations Guide.md

 **25w07a**
 - Leaf Litter can be placed on blocks without a solid top surface (e.g. fences, walls, iron bars, glass panes)

+**25w14craftmine**
+- The memory lane extends all the way past the world border.
+Downgrading from the April Fools' snapshot results in a hallway of stone and gray stained glass being past the world border around -30000000, 0, 8.
+Other chunks past the world border will be full of air.